ibm-cloud-docs/account/cbr-monitor.md

 When you enable a rule, some users, applications, and workflows might be affected.
 If your users or applications can't access something that they previously had access to, you can search in {{site.data.keyword.logs_full_notm}} and view what rules are denying the requests.
 You can further refine the search by filtering on the subject or resource to identify the implicated rule, which is represented by the `target id`.
 Then, you can update the rule to allow access so that your workflows don't break.
 For more information, see [Updating context-based restrictions](/docs/account?topic=account-context-restrictions-update).

-Complete the following steps to view how enabled rules affect your users' and applications' access by using {{site.data.keyword.logs_full_notm}}:
+Complete the following steps to view how enabled rules affect your users and applications access by using {{site.data.keyword.logs_full_notm}}:

 1. In the {{site.data.keyword.cloud_notm}} console, go to the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Observability** > **Logging** > **Instances** > **Cloud Logs**..
 1. Click **Open dashboard** on the dashboard that you use to monitor context-based restrictions.